geostreams/pygeostreams-parsers/pygeotemporal_parsers/README.md

             * Will erase contents first
             * Used by `parse_new_datapoints.py`
     * Will not delete files
+* `convert_json_to_csv.py`
+    * Creates a CSV File from a provided JSON File
+    * Will not delete files
 * `convert_xls_to_csv.py`
     * Creates CSV Files from provided XLS Files
     * Will not delete files
+* `create_new_daily_file.py`
+    * Create a new Daily File with aggregated Year-to-Date data
+    * Upload Yesterday's Daily File to the correct Clowder Dataset location
+    * Move Yesterday's Daily File to the correct local folder
+    * It is intended for this script to be utilized once per day
 * `create_sensors_and_streams.py`
     * Create all defined Sensors and Streams if they do not exist
     * Does not create Datapoints
-* `convert_json_to_csv.py`
-    * Creates a CSV File from a provided JSON File
-    * Will not delete files
 * `delete_sensors_and_streams.py`
     * Delete all defined Sensors and Streams
     * Also deletes associated Datapoints
-* `get_new_files.py`
-    * Get all files from Clowder not currently in the downloads directory
-    * Will not duplicate files
-    * Creates a file with a list of newly downloaded file names
-        * Used by `concat-files.py`
-        * Will erase the contents of an existing file with this list
 * `get_concat_parse_upload.py`
     * Get the Newest Files for parsing
     * Concat the new files and create a parsing file via `concat-files.py`